real estate dispute arbitration in Ocala, Florida 34480

 • September 1, 2022: Jessica files for arbitration through the Florida Real Estate Dispute Resolution Program.

 The Arbitration Battle: In the hearing room, tension was thick as Jessica’s attorney argued that Florida law recognizes oral agreements in real estate sales when substantial performance occurs—in this case, Jessica’s sizable deposit and reliance on the deal.
-Raymond’s counsel countered that without a signed purchase agreement, the deal was void and the deposit was a non-refundable “gesture,” not earnest money.
+Raymond’s counsel countered that without a signed purchase agreement, the deal was void and the deposit was a non-refundable gesture,” not earnest money.
 Testimonies from neighbors and a real estate agent who witnessed negotiations complicated the narrative.

-Outcome: After intense deliberation, arbitrator Delgado ruled in favor of Jessica Martin.
+Outcome: After intense deliberation, arbitrator Delgado ruled in favor of the claimant.
 She stated that Raymond's actions constituted a breach of the oral contract given Jessica’s good faith deposit and reliance, awarding her possession of the orchard at the $225,000 price.
 Additionally, Raymond was ordered to reimburse Jessica $7,500 in legal fees.
 The decision was delivered on October 20, 2022, and both parties reluctantly agreed to honor the arbitration award to avoid further litigation.

 Aftermath: The ruling underscored the importance of documentation in real estate transactions, yet also reinforced that courts and arbitrators may uphold verbal agreements supported by clear evidence and conduct.
 Jessica expanded her family’s citrus business with the newly acquired orchard, while Raymond eventually found a buyer willing to pay a premium for his remaining land.